I-2-9-40.Reopening for Good Cause

-An Administrative Law Judge (ALJ) may reopen a determination or decision, which is otherwise final, for good cause as follows:
+Other than the 12-month period for reopening for any reason (see HALLEX I-2-9-30), an administrative law judge (ALJ) may reopen a determination or decision that is otherwise final, for good cause as follows:

 If a claimant requests reopening after the specified time for reopening has expired, the ALJ will deny the request (unless a basis for reopening at any time under 20 CFR 404.988 and 416.1488 exists).
 The ALJ must notify the claimant in writing of the denial and the rationale for it.